-- All entries must be received by midnight on 22 February, 2018.
+- All entries must be received by the given deadline on our website.

 - The categories below are open to individual participants; however, up to three individuals may participate in Short Film Challenge as a group.

-- The finalists will be announced on the TIC website on 26 February, 2018.
+- The finalists will be announced on the TIC website on the given dates.

 - All judgments are final and interpretations of the guidelines are at TIC’s sole discretion.

 - Ownership and copyright of all entries remains with the applicants.
 TIC reserves the right to publish the applications without compensation for educational and promotional purposes, including, but not limited to publication on its websites, in brochures or for future contest promotion.

 - The applications should be directly or indirectly related to the theme given for the year.

 - Plagiarism will not be tolerated in any form.

 - An applicant can apply to challenges from different categories and qualify for more than one.
 They cannot participate in all of them at the finals however, in this case, one of the challenges must be chosen.

 - If an entrant is disqualified, the fees will not be returned.

 Submission of entry implies acceptance of all the rules.